Studying power-grid synchronization with incremental refinement of model heterogeneity: INTRODUCTION

 \section{INTRODUCTION \\}

 AC modelling of power-grids have been proposed since the equivalence of swing equations to the second-order Kuramoto model was shown~\cite{fila}.
 Failures leading to blackouts have been studied by composite Kuramoto and threshold models~\cite{Schäfer2018} and the PL tailed cascade failures could be modelled by them~\cite{POWcikk,Powfailcikk,USAEUPowcikk}.
-Network topological features, which lead to desynchronization by network fragmentation and Braess paradox phenomena, have been identified~\cite{Cohen1991, Witthaut2012, Witthaut2013, Fazlyaba2015, nagurney2016observation, Coletta2016, motter2018antagonistic}.
+Network topological features, which lead to desynchronization by network fragmentation and Braess paradox phenomena, have been identified~\cite{Cohen1991, Witthaut2012, Witthaut2013, Fazlyaba2015, nagurney2016observation, Coletta2016, motter2018antagonistic,Olmi-Sch-19}.
 We have shown that these are basically consequences of quenched heterogeneity, which can be mitigated by the enhanced fluctuations, that arise naturally in the neighborhood of synchronization transition points, where power grids self-organize themselves by the competition of supply and demand~\cite{POWcikk,Powfailcikk,USAEUPowcikk,PhysRevResearch.6.013194,HARTMANN2024101491}.
+It was shown recently that heterogeneous networks represented by a mixture of inertial and non-inertial oscillators display synchronization transitions with varying exponent at the critical point~\cite{PARK2024115315}.

 In power grid systems, the focus is often on the phase synchronization of the individual oscillators~\cite{kuraSchimanskiGeier} since their steady state is usually a stable limit cycle.
 To study the synchronization dynamics, several order parameters are used to characterize the dynamic state of the system.
 In the literature, there are numerous well-known Kuramoto order parameters, such as the complex order parameter~\cite{kuraSchimanskiGeier, STROGATZ20001}, the local order parameter measuring the phase coherence and its global variant~\cite{ARENAS200893}, a mean-field variant of the complex order parameter~\cite{BOCCALETTI2006175} or the one respecting network topology~\cite{gomez_loc_top_ord_param}.